You've come to the right place to find everything qualifying agencies will need to get your spring or fall project submitted and completed.

 - Assign a representative from your agency to be the contact and organizer for the project.
 This person should be on site to direct volunteers the day of the project.

 - You will be connected with a volunteer team leader.
-Set up a meeting with or talk to your volunteer team leader(s) before the event to go over the project, so that volunteers are informed and ready to go.
+Set up a meeting to talk with your team leader(s) before the event to review the project, so that volunteers are informed and ready to go.
 Make sure volunteers know where they can park and if there is a need to carpool.

-- Suggest proper attire for the project (Ex: closed-toed shoes for construction, landscaping; old clothes for painting).
-In some cases, PPE may be necessary.
+- Suggest proper attire for the project (closed-toed shoes for construction, old clothes for painting, etc.).

-- Make sure you identify, manage and communicate any risks involved with your project, such as volunteers’ use of tools, threat of injury, your clients’ safety, etc.
+- Make sure you identify, manage and communicate any risks involved with your project, such as volunteers' use of tools, threat to injury, your clients' safety, etc.

-- On the day of the project, the recruited volunteers become the volunteers of your agency, not the United Way of Hancock County.
-You will want to have a liability release ready for volunteers to sign the day of the project.
+- On the day of the project, recruited volunteers become the volunteers of your agency, not United Way of Hancock County.
+You will want to have a liability release ready for volunteers to sign on the day of the project.

 On the Day of the Project:

-- Welcome your team and direct them to an area where team members can get name tags and sign your liability release.
+- Welcome your volunteers and direct them to an area where team members can get name tags and sign your liability release.

-- Tell your team about your agency and its mission so they fully understand the positive impact they are making.
-This is your chance to gain advocates for your work!
+- Tell your volunteers about your agency and its mission so they fully understand the positive impact they are making.
+This is a chance to gain advocates for your work!

 - Give a tour.
-Make sure you point out the location of a first-aid kit and restrooms, and if there are any safety hazards.
-Review any COVID-19 or other safety protocols.
+Make sure to point out the location of a first-aid kit and restrooms, and any safety hazards.

-- Feel free to provide water or snacks if it can be done in a COVID-safe way.
+- Feel free to provide water or snacks.

 - Be aware that media representatives may be on site.